opdsbanasya/NamsteReact/Episode 12/README.md

 Redux Toolkit say either mutable the existing state or return a new state `return {items: []}`.

 ## Redux DevTools
-- It is a browser extension that helps to debug the redux store.
+- It is a `browser extension` that helps to `debug` the redux store.
-- If a App have lot of component that mutating the state and subscribing to the store, then it is very difficult to debug the store.
+- If a App have lot of component that `mutating`the state and `subscribing` to the store, then it is very difficult to debug the store.
 Redux DevTools help to debug the store.
-- It shows the state of the store, actions, and the changes in the store.
+- It shows the state of the `store`, `actions`, and the `changes` in the store.
-- It also allows you to time travel, means you can go back and forth in the state of the store.
+- It also allows you to `time travel`, means you can go back and forth in the state of the store.
-- It also allows you to export and import the state of the store.
+- It also allows you to `export` and `import` the state of the store.
-- It also write the test cases for the store.
+- It also write the `test cases` for the store.
-- Install the [Redux DevTools Extension](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) from the Chrome Web Store.
+- Install the [Redux DevTools Extension](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) from the `Chrome Web Store`.
-- See the below image for better understanding of Redux DevTools.
+- _See the below image for better understanding of Redux DevTools._
 ![Redux DevTools](https://mini-rx.io/assets/images/redux-dev-tools-150200902ec356d9638e05206bbe31a7.gif)

 hw